 For picking up tests to run we can use tests selection technique.
-The problem is that you have to know how your tests are organized, knowing only the feature files organization is not enough. cucumber tags introduce standard way of categorizing your features and scenarios, which pytest-bdd supports.
+The problem is that you have to know how your tests are organized, knowing only the feature files organization is not enough.
+Cucumber uses tags as a way of categorizing your features and scenarios, which pytest-bdd supports.
 For example, we could have: